tulio311/tulio311/README.md

 ### Hello!

 Nice to meet you, my name is Tulio.
-I really enjoy solving problems or trying to, that's why I have a Mathematics degree.
-Here are my projects, I hope you like them and maybe you'll see something that interests you.
+I really enjoy solving problems or at least giving the best I have to solve them, that's the reason I studied a Mathematics degree.
+Here are my projects, I hope you like them and maybe you'll see something that is interesting for you.
+Hope you enjoy your time here!

 ### Algorithmic trading system